mediadrop/mediadrop/doc/install/quick-overview.rst

 ===========================

-If you're already familiar with installing Pylons apps, here's a six-step run-down of how to install MediaCore.
+If you're already familiar with installing Pylons apps, here's a six-step run-down of how to install MediaCore CE.

 If you're not already familiar with the process, head to the main :ref:`install_toplevel` page for a more detailed description of the process.

 1. Create and activate a new ``virtualenv``.
-2. Run ``python setup.py develop`` to install MediaCore and its dependencies.
+2. Run ``python setup.py develop`` to install MediaCore CE and its dependencies.
 3. For production, run ``paster make-config mediacore deployment.ini`` and to create a unique ``deployment.ini`` config.
 On development